We leave Vung Tau with our bags and lunches packed and say goodbye to our lizard friend. We have learned to coexist.

 The most popular car is the Toyota.
 A Rolls Royce is a personal advertisement.
 People are impressed with the person in the car and buys his products.

-I have noticed when I wear my conical hat in the city, it is like wearing overalls in New York City.
+I have noticed that when I wear my conical hat in the city, it is like wearing overalls in New York City.

-Here is a children’s toy for a doll that reflects the culture.
-A street cart.
+Here is a children’s toy for a doll that reflects the culture: A street cart.